-&lt;sup>47 It might be noted in this regard that, while the recent report of the Task Force on National Performance Review offered a dozen major recommendations concerning the organization and operations of the Executive Office, none of these were of an administrative management character.
-Furthermore, neither the Task Force report nor President Clinton have indicated a governance theory of administrative management.
-See Office of the Vice President.
-From Red Tape to Results: Creating a Government that Works Better & Costs Less.
-Report of the National Performance Review.
-[Washington], 1993, pp. 139-140.
+47 It might be noted in this regard that, while the initial 1993 report of the National Performance Review (NPR) offered a dozen major recommendations concerning the organization and operations of the Executive Office, none of these were of an administrative management character.
+Furthermore, neither the 1993 NPR report nor President Clinton indicated a governance theory of administrative management.
+See Office of the Vice President, From Red Tape to Results: Creating a Government that Works Better & Costs Less; Report of the National Performance Review (Washington: GPO, 1993), pp. 139-140.